xMarioOP/hsla-color-picker/README.md

 This project is a simple and interactive color picker built using React, which allows users to adjust the hue, saturation, lightness, and alpha (transparency) values of a color using sliders.
 The color is represented in the HSLA format, and users can easily copy the generated HSLA value to their clipboard.

+You can view the application at the following link: [HSLA Color Picker](https://xmarioop.github.io/hsla-color-picker/)

 ## Features

 - **Dynamic Color Selection**: Users can modify the hue, saturation, lightness, and alpha values using sliders.